ngqianzhe/NLB-Front-end-Project/README.md

 1. Build your React application by typing npm run build in the terminal.
 This will create a minified version of your application in the build folder.
 2. You can deploy your React application to any web hosting service that supports static websites.

-## Running the production React Application
+## Running the Production Server of the React Application
 1. Open a terminal and navigate to the NLB folder.
 2. Type npm run preview and press enter.
 This will launch the production server and open your browser to a new tab with your React application running.